Turoyo language: History

 Until recently, Turoyo was a spoken vernacular and was never written down: Kthobonoyo (Classical Syriac) was the written language.
 In the 1880s, various attempts were made, with the encouragement of western missionaries, to write Turoyo in the Syriac alphabet, in the Serto and in Estrangelo script used for West-Syriac Kthobhonoyo.
 One of the first comprehensive studies of the language was published in 1881, by orientalists Eugen Prym and Albert Socin, who classified it as a Neo-Aramaic dialect.

 However, with upheaval in their homeland through the twentieth century, many Turoyo speakers have emigrated around the world (particularly to Syria, Lebanon, Sweden and Germany).
-The Swedish government's education policy, that every child be educated in his or her first tongue, led to the commissioning of teaching materials in Turoyo.
+The Swedish government's education policy, that every child be educated in his or her first language, led to the commissioning of teaching materials in Turoyo.
 Yusuf Ishaq thus developed an alphabet for Turoyo based on the Latin script.
 Silas Üzel also created a separate Latin alphabet for Turoyo in Germany.

-A series of reading books and workbooks that introduce Ishaq's alphabet are called Toxu Qorena!, or "Come Let's Read!"
+A series of reading books and workbooks that introduce Ishaq's alphabet are called Toxu Qorena!, or "Come, Let's Read!"
 This project has also produced a Swedish-Turoyo dictionary of 4500 entries: the Svensk-turabdinskt Lexikon: Leksiqon Swedoyo-Suryoyo.
-Another old teacher, writer and translator of Turoyo is Yuhanun Üzel (born in Miden in 1934) who in 2009 finished the translation of the Peshitta Bible in Turoyo, with Benjamin Bar Shabo and Yahkup Bilgic, in Serto (West-Syriac) and Latin script, a foundation for the "Aramaic-Syriac language".
+Another old teacher, writer and translator of Turoyo is Yuhanun Üzel (1934-2023) who in 2009 finished the translation of the Peshitta Bible in Turoyo, with Benjamin Bar Shabo and Yakup Bilgic, in Serto (West-Syriac) and Latin script, a foundation for the "Aramaic-Syriac language".
+A team of AI researchers completed the first translation model for Turoyo in 2023.

 Dialects

-Turoyo has borrowed some words from Arabic, Kurdish, Armenian, and Turkish.
+Turoyo has borrowed some words from Arabic, Kurdish, Armenian, and Ottoman Turkish.
 The main dialect of Turoyo is that of Midyat (Mëḏyoyo), in the east of Turkey's Mardin Province.
-Every village have distinctive dialects (Midwoyo, Kfarzoyo, `Iwarnoyo, Nihloyo and Izloyo, respectively).
+Every village have distinctive dialects (Midwoyo, Kfarzoyo, `Iwarnoyo, Nihloyo, and Izloyo, respectively).
 All Turoyo dialects are mutually intelligible with each other.
 There is a dialectal split between the town of Midyat and the villages, with only slight differences between the individual villages.
-A closely related language or dialect, Mlaḥsô, spoken in two villages in Diyarbakir, is now deemed extinct.
+A closely related language or dialect, Mlaḥsô, spoken in two villages in Diyarbakır, is now deemed extinct.